 News Central Park is the most filmed location in movies: Report Central Park was a major player in 1989's "When Harry Met Sally" with Billy Crystal and Meg Ryan.
 Photo Credit: Columbia Pictures / Andy Schwartz By Ivan Pereira firstname.lastname@example.org @IvanPer4 Updated December 10, 2017 5:33 PM Print Share fbShare Tweet gShare Email The most sought after film star isn’t Meryl Streep or Tom Hanks, it’s Central Park.
 A report released by Go Compare Travel, found that the Manhattan green space is the most filmed location on earth.
 More than 231 movies have shot there, according to the report, 70 more than the second most-filmed location — Venice Beach, California.
 The park has been used in movies from a wide variety of genres over the decades, including “Love Story,” “The Apartment,” “Desperately Seeking Susan,” “Ghostbusters” and “John Wick: Chapter 2.”
 Directors appear to take advantage of the city, as eight out of the top 10 filmed locations in Go Compare's list are in the five boroughs.
 “Often the location of a film is a key contributor to its wider success.
 Even the most iconic on-screen moments can owe as much to where they take place, as to the actors who appear in them,” the company said in a statement.
 The research used IMDb data for over 340,000 movies and included small scenes, or b-roll, used in movies that may have been primarily filmed outside the actual location in their study.
 For example, background shots of Central Park were used in “Superman Returns” even though it was shot in Sydney, Australia.
 Most filmed NYC locationsHere are the top New York City filmed locations based on the number of films that used the space, according to the report.1.
 Central Park (231)2.
 Greenwich Village (160)3.
 Astoria (132) 4.
 Williamsburg (121)5.
 Coney Island (102)6.
 Times Square (99)7.
 Harlem (80)8.
 Greenpoint (60)9.
 East Village (39)10.
 Bushwick (29) By Ivan Pereira email@example.com @IvanPer4 Ivan has been a staff reporter with amNewYork since May 2012 and covers breaking news, politics and enterprise stories.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.